mvdan/gofumpt/README.md

 The tool is also compatible with `gofmt` and is aimed to be stable, so you can rely on it for your code as long as you pin a version of it.

+### Updating with `go/format` and `cmd/gofmt`

+`internal/govendor` contains frozen copies of `go/format` and its dependencies at a specific Go version, so that installing a specific version of `gofumpt` results in exactly the same formatting behavior regardless of the Go version.

+As this tool is a fork of `cmd/gofmt`, the `gofmt.go`, `internal.go`, `format/rewrite.go`, and `format/simplify.go` are inherited from upstream.
+These include some modifications where necessary, and are updated manually.
+Note that two live under the `format` package as we want to expose syntax simplification via the Go API.

 ### Frequently Asked Questions

 > Why attempt to replace `gofmt` instead of building on top of it?